syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 {% endhighlight %}

-The following screenshot illustrates the first Tab with the sub Tab control.
+The following screenshot illustrates the first tab with the sub tab control.

 ![](Getting-Started_images/Getting-Started_img4.png)

-### Orientation Change
+### Orientation change

-Now, you can learn how to set the sub Tab orientation to vertical.
-By default, Tab control is rendered in horizontal orientation.
-You can change this orientation to vertical by using the HeaderPosition property.
-In the following code section, set the Tab header orientation as Left.
+Here you can learn how to set the sub tab orientation to vertical.
+By default, the tab control is rendered in horizontal orientation.
+Change this orientation to vertical by using the **HeaderPosition** property.
+In the following code section, set the tab header orientation to Left.

-The following code section renders the sub Tab element in the vertical orientation.
+The following code section renders the sub tab element in the vertical orientation.

 {% highlight CSHTML %}